Whitewashing (beauty)

-Whitewashing in beauty is a phenomenon in the intersection of the fashion industry, digital photography, mass media, marketing and advertising.
-It describes a situation in which the skin tone of non-white people is digitally retouched or physically modified to appear whiter.
-Whitewashing can also present itself in the alteration of hair texture to resemble Eurocentric beauty ideals of straight hair.
-Whitewashing can be seen in the form of skin whitening, either digitally or with harmful skin bleaching products, or by chemically relaxing textured hair to make it conform to Eurocentric beauty standards.
-Additionally, plastic surgery can be used to alter features to make them appear more European, such as double eyelid surgery.
+Whitewashing in beauty is a term used to describe the alteration of the appearance of non-white people in fashion, digital photography, mass media, marketing, and advertising to make them appear whiter.
+Whitewashing can include altering skin tone through digital retouching or skin-whitening products, changing hair texture through chemical treatments to conform to beauty standards associated with Eurocentric ideals of straight hair, or modifying physical features.
+Additionally, plastic surgery can be used to alter features to make them appear more European, such as through double eyelid surgery.

-Whitewashing has been seen for years in the media, through film, photography, advertising, etc. Whitewashing in Hollywood is a prevalent issue, often attributed to the lack of racial diversity in the industry itself.
-Advertising companies often will airbrush their models to make them appear to have lighter skin, as seen in the L'Oréal campaign with Beyoncé in 2008.
+Whitewashing has been discussed in relation to film, photography, advertising, and other forms of media for many years.
+Whitewashing in Hollywood has been criticized by some commentators in relation to limited diversity in the industry.
+Advertising companies often airbrush their models to make them appear to have lighter skin, as seen in the L'Oréal campaign with Beyoncé in 2008.

-Whitewashing can also be seen when a film or television series based on a book or other precedent decides to rewrite a non-white role as white and use a white actor to portray the role.
-This is not to be confused with blackface, which is when a person who is not Black attempts to portray a darker skin tone with makeup or digital editing.
-This type of whitewashing is most common in the film industry and has been an issue since the beginning of Hollywood.
-More people of color are being represented in the industry as of late, but whitewashing remains a prevalent issue that can affect the self-image of young children whose races have been marginalized in film.
+Whitewashing can also occur when a film or television series based on a book or other source rewrites a non-white role as white and casts a white actor in the role.
+This should not be confused with blackface, in which a person who is not Black attempts to portray a darker skin tone using makeup or digital editing.
+This type of whitewashing has been associated with the film industry and has been an issue since the beginning of Hollywood.
+More people of color have been represented in the industry in recent years, although critics argue that whitewashing continues to affect representation and may influence the self-image of young children from marginalized racial groups.

-Cultural whitewashing is also common in the media, in which a culture's traditions are tweaked to satisfy Western stereotypes, such as in the popular film Step Up.
+Cultural whitewashing is also common in the media, in which a culture's traditions are altered to conform to Western stereotypes, such as in the popular film Step Up.

-Global examples

 Japan

-A Japanese term called "bihaku" refers to skin-whitening products.
-A 1997 study valued the face-whitening market at approximately ¥160 billion yen.
+The Japanese term bihaku refers to skin-whitening products.
+A 1997 study valued the face-whitening market at approximately ¥160 billion.